QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 #### Overview
 There are several types of geothermal heat collectors.
-The Model in ReSiE covers classic horizontal geothermal heat exchangers with a typical depth of 1-2 m below the surface, e.g. by a number of pipes laid parallel to each other.
-In addition to the physical properties of the soil, local weather conditions have a noticeable influence on the soil temperature due to the low installation depth below the earth's surface, e.g. compared to geothermal probes systems.
+The model in ReSiE covers classic horizontal geothermal heat exchangers with a typical depth of 1-2 m below the surface, e.g. by a number of pipes laid parallel to each other.
+In addition to the physical properties of the soil, local weather conditions have a noticable influence on the soil temperature due to the low installation depth below the earth's surface, e.g. compared to geothermal probe systems.
 When designing geothermal collectors, the aim is to achieve partial icing of the ground around the collector pipes during the heating season in order to utilize latently stored energy.
-However, the iced volume around the collector pipes must not be too large in order to prevent precipitation from seeping into deeper layers of the earth.
+However, the iced volume around the collector pipes must not be so large as to prevent precipitation from seeping into deeper layers of the earth.
 VDI 4640-2 specifies design values for the area-related heat extraction capacity depending on the soil type and the climate zone.

 #### Simulation domain and boundary conditions
 For modeling horizontal geothermal collectors, a numerical approach is chosen here, which discretizes the soil and calculates a two-dimensional temperature field at each time step.

 In the figure below, a schematic sectional view of the two-dimensional simulation domain is shown.
-A symmetrical temperature distribution in positive and negative x-direction of the collector tube axis is assumed to save computing time.
+A symmetrical temperature distribution in positive and negative x-direction of the collector tube axis is assumed in order to save computing time.
 Furthermore, boundary effects and interaction between adjacent collector tubes are neglected.
 Therefore, the simulation range in the x-direction includes half the pipe spacing between two adjacent collector pipes including half a collector pipe, where the outer simulation boundaries are assumed to be adiabatic.
 In y-direction the depth of the simulation area is freely adjustable.
 Because the lower simulation boundary conditions are assumed to be constant, a sufficiently large distance between the simulation boundary and the collector pipe should be considered, to avoid the calculation results being too strongly influenced by the constant temperature.

 The simulation area in z-direction is necessary exclusively for the later formation of control surfaces and volumes around the computational nodes for energy balancing and includes the pipe length.

 ![simulation domain geothermal heat collector](fig/231017_simulation_domain_geothermal_heat_collector.svg)

-Within the simulation domain, a computational grid is built up for the numerical calculation of the temperature field in each time step.
+Within the simulation domain, a computational grid is built for the numerical calculation of the temperature field in each time step.
 The nodes in x-direction get the index "i" (horizontal), those in y-direction the index "j" (vertical).
 The smaller the spatial step size defined between computational nodes in the x- and y-directions, the finer the computational grid becomes, leading to more accurate temperature calculations.
 However, this is also associated with a significant increase in computing time.
 In this model, the spatial step sizes between the computational nodes are not equally spread, instead a non-uniform grid is used.
 Areas with high energy fluctuations, like the area around the collector pipe and the layers near the earth's surface as well as the lower boundary, are simulated with a finer mesh to be able to represent short-term energy gradients, while areas with low energy fluctuations are modelled with a wider mesh.
 This allows for a good balance of accuracy and computational speed.
-The overall accuracy can be adjusted by the minimal mesh width and the factor the mesh increases from node to node.
+The overall accuracy can be adjusted by the minimal mesh width and the expansion factor by which the mesh increases from node to node.
 The following presets are made, all using an expansion factor of 2.0, meaning the grid width is doubled from node to node until the maximum width is reached.

 | Accuracy Mode    | Minimum Mesh Width | Maximum Mesh Width  |
 |------------------|--------------------|---------------------|